-Second, while worker protests could be read in terms of theories regarding the relationships between capital and labour, these more recent forms of protest can be read in terms of different theoretical arguments.
-For instance, the reasoning one might find among ecological economists - that orthodox economic assessments of extraction exclude many costs and misunderstand the value of nature (Martinez-Alier, 2007) clearly underlies positions assumed by certain environmental groups.
+protest can be read in terms of different theoretical arguments.
+For instance, the reasoning one might find among ecological economists - that orthodox economic assessments of extraction exclude many costs and misunderstand the value of nature (Martinez-Alier, 2007) - clearly underlies positions assumed by certain environmental groups.
 Likewise, positions assumed by more radical environmentalist groups (Acción Ecológica, 2007) are informed by intellectual arguments regarding natural capital and the limits beyond which it should not be drawn down.
-Among organisations that are not categorically anti-mining but are sceptical of arguments regarding the easy translation of mining into development, one sees concepts embedded in theories of the resource curse at work.
-Here we see groups arguing not against mining per se, but rather insisting that the institutional prerequisites for avoiding the resource curse are simply not in place.
+Among organizations that are not categorically anti-mining but are sceptical of arguments regarding the easy translation of mining into development, one sees concepts embedded in theories of the resource curse at work.
+Here we see groups arguing not against mining per se but rather insisting that the institutional pre-requisites for avoiding the resource curse are simply not in place.
 The Publish What You Pay campaign, and the Extractive Industries Transparency Initiative are relevant in this regard, as they address a central theme in the resource curse literature, namely the lack of transparency in government management of revenue from mining (Karl, 2007).

 Third, the scales at which protests are pursued have changed.
-Increasingly, these are protests that operate simultaneously in the mine-affected locality, the national political sphere, the home bases of companies and investment banks and along the mineral commodity chain (cf. Tsing, 2004; Keck and Sikkink, 1998; Haarstad and Fløysand, 2007).
+Increasingly, these are protests that operate simultaneously in the mine-affected locality, the national political sphere, the home bases of companies and investment banks and along the mineral commodity chain (cf. Haarstad and Fløysand, 2007; Keck and Sikkink, 1998; Tsing, 2004).
 The actors involved have also changed.
-Alongside local and national membership organisations, are national and transnational human rights, environmental and specialist NGOs.
-Different protests have become articulated either through pre-existing international networks and alliances, such as those revolving around Friends of the Earth-International, or through new alliances emerging specifically to deal with mining issues (see footnote 3).
-Academics working on these issues sometimes become part of these articulated networks, and Kirsch has suggested that the human rights and justice issues raised by mining demand more activist forms of scholarly engagement (Kirsch, 2006; Bebbington et al., 2007).
+Alongside local and national membership organizations are national and transnational human rights, environmental and specialist NGOs.
+Different protests have become articulated either through pre-existing international networks and alliances, such as those revolving around Friends of the Earth-International, or through new alliances working on these issues sometimes become part of these articulated networks, and Kirsch (2006) has suggested that the human rights and justice issues raised by mining demand more activist forms of scholarly engagement (see also Bebbington et al., 2007).

-Some internationally networked campaigns revolve around emblematic and particularly egregious cases, in which mining is linked to environmental and human rights abuses.
-Examples here include well known instances - such as protests against Freeport McMoRan in Papua - as well as lesser known ones, such as the Majaz/Río Blanco Copper project in Northern Peru, that has articulated groups from Peru, Belgium, the UK and the US (see www.perusupportgroup.org.uk).
-Other campaigns have targeted individual companies (e.g. the International Day of Action against Barrick Gold, a global protest day that included simultaneous protests in Argentina, Chile, Peru, Canada and Australia), while the No Dirty Gold campaign and initiatives to promote fairtrade gold address whole commodity chains.17 Finally are those campaigns rooted in struggles for indigenous people's rights and pushing for 'free, prior and informed consent' from indigenous peoples before extractive industry projects can proceed on their lands.
-This sheer range of international campaigns reflects the extent to which mining has become an important area of work for activist and (increasingly) advocacy-oriented development groups, such as Friends of the Earth-International, Oxfam-International, and the Catholic social justice agencies articulated within CIDSE (Coopération International pour le Développement et la Solidarité).
+Some internationally networked campaigns revolve around emblematic and particularly egregious cases in which mining is linked to environmental and human rights abuses.
+Examples here include well known instances, such as protests against Freeport McMoRan in Papua, as well as lesser known ones, such as the Majaz/Río Blanco Copper project in Northern Peru that has articulated groups from Peru, Belgium, the UK and the US (see www.perusupportgroup.org.uk).
+Other campaigns have targeted individual companies (for example, the International Day of Action Against Barrick Gold, a global protest day that included simultaneous protests in Argentina, Chile, Peru, Canada and Australia), while the No Dirty Gold campaign and initiatives to promote fair trade gold address whole commodity chains.